mnapoli/gh-pages-compiler/doc/getting-started.md

 If there is none, you should write one at the root of your project repository.

 Here is an example of a README file.
-It has to be formatted using [Markdown language](http://daringfireball.net/projects/markdown/basics).
+It has to be formatted using the [Markdown language](http://daringfireball.net/projects/markdown/basics).

 ```markdown
 This is the home page for the **AAA project**.